MarsRising/portfolio/Data Analytics/Real Estate/Project 1/README.md

-In this project I created a Linear Regression Model with backward stepwise elimination to find what variables impact house prices the most.
+In this project I created a Linear Regression Model to find what variables impact house prices the most.

 ![image](https://github.com/user-attachments/assets/1d69a17a-ab3f-49ca-a9aa-1ec6394fd4d5)